 (EBCT; Ultrafast CT)

-Electron-beam computed tomography (EBCT) is a fast and sensitive test for detecting calcium build-up in the arteries of the heart.
-It uses an electron gun instead of regular x-rays to scan the chest.
+Electron-beam computed tomography (EBCT) is a fast test to look for calcium build-up in the heart's arteries.
+It uses an electron gun to scan the chest.

 Prior to Test

 Right before the test, you will be asked to remove any metal objects.
 This may include jewelry, hearing aids, or dentures.

 You will lie down on a padded table under an arch shaped scanner.
 The scanner will move over your body and take pictures.
 You will hear humming and clicking.
 The technician will ask you to hold your breath at times.
 This will help get a clear picture.
 You will be able to talk to the technician..

 You will be able to leave after the test is done.

 About 10 to 15 minutes

 The scan should not normally hurt.
 Some may find it uncomfortable to stay still during the scan.

 The EBCT software measures the calcium deposits in the arteries.
 This is called the calcification score.
 The doctor will receive the results and discuss them with you.